grafana/grafana/docs/sources/panels/visualizations/time-series/_index.md

 +++
-title = "Time series panel"
+title = "Time series"
 keywords = ["grafana", "graph panel", "time series panel", "documentation", "guide", "graph"] weight = 1200
 +++

-# Time series panel
+# Time series

-> **Note:** Time series panel is going to replace the Graph panel in a future release.
+> **Note:** Time series panel visualization is going to replace the Graph panel visualization in a future release.

 Time series panel is a robust visualization to plot time series data.
 It can render as a line, a path of dots, or a series of bars.
 This type of graph is versatile enough to display almost any time-series data.